-All vehicles in France must be insured, even if they are not in use.
-Vehicle insurance policies are either third-party (au tiers), the legal minimum; third-party fire and theft (au tiers illimité or tiers complet); or comprehensive cover (tous risques), although with the latter check the small print for exclusions.
+According to the rules for car insurance in France, all vehicles must be insured, even if they are not in use.
+Vehicle insurance policies are either third-party au tiers, the legal minimum; third-party fire and theft au tiers illimité or tiers complet; or comprehensive cover tous risques.
+With the comprehensive cover, however, always check the small print for exclusions.

-Proof of insurance is a green card – carte verte – that must be clearly fixed to the windscreen of your vehicle.
+Proof of insurance is a little green tear off section that comes with your proof of coverage – carte verte – that must be clearly fixed to the windscreen of your vehicle.
 You will receive the carte verte when you take out a policy.

-Insurance in France tends to cover the vehicle – unlike in the UK for example where is covers the driver only – so make sure regular drivers are named in the insurance policy.
-Do remember, though, that there will be some restrictions according to age and frequency of use by other drivers.
+Insurance in France tends to cover the vehicle – unlike in some countries like the UK, for example, where is covers the driver only – so make sure regular drivers are named in the insurance policy.
+Some policies contain restrictions as to whom may borrow the car, even temporarily.
+Even if it allows for third party drivers, there will be some restrictions according to age and frequency of use by other drivers.
 These are likely to be contained through ‘excesses’ that apply to other persons’ damages if the driver is under 25 years old or has less than three years driving experience.

 If you are using your vehicle for work, you will need to declare this – especially important if this includes driving people around.
 As the risk is considered to be greater, your premium will be higher.

-Motorbikes are treated similarly to cars, although there is no no claim bonus for mopeds.
+Motorbikes are treated similarly to cars, although there isn’t a no-claim bonus for mopeds.

 If two cars are involved, use either your constat amiable d’accident or that of the other party – only one form needs to be filled out.
 If more than two cars are involved, a separate form should be completed with each party.